July Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Property Type in Houston MetroMedian RentAvg.
 Days on MarketMoM Change

-Source: Doorstead market data, aggregated from public records and online rental listings, Houston metro, May 2026.
+Source: Doorstead market data, aggregated from public records and online rental listings, Houston Metro, June 2026.

 Data Sources & Methodology